sammonsjl/kubernetes-the-hard-way/docs/03-client-tools.md

 ### Download Binaries

 In this section you will download the binaries for the various Kubernetes components.
-The binaries will be stored in the `downloads` directory on the `jumpbox`, which will reduce the amount of internet bandwidth required to complete this tutorial as we avoid downloading the binaries multiple times for each machine in our Kubernetes cluster.
+The binaries will be stored in the `downloads` directory on the `controlplane01` node, which will reduce the amount of internet bandwidth required to complete this tutorial as we avoid downloading the binaries multiple times for each machine in our Kubernetes cluster.

 From the `kubernetes-the-hard-way` directory create a `downloads` directory using the `mkdir` command: